 The same ‘letter’ had circulated widely ahead of the assembly election in Karnataka in May 2018.
 The fake news website Postcard News had even published an article based purely on this fake letter.
 The article was, expectedly, later deleted and so was Postcard News founder Mahesh Vikram Hegde’s tweet regarding the same.

 The letter is fake.
-Not only are the language and contents a dead giveaway, a quick Google search reveals that ‘Global Christian Council’ and ‘World Islamic Organisation’, organisations with which the Congress has supposedly schemed to politically divide the state, do not even exist.
+Not only are the language and contents a dead giveaway, but a quick Google search also reveals that ‘Global Christian Council’ and ‘World Islamic Organisation’, organisations with which the Congress has supposedly schemed to politically divide the state, do not even exist.
 The names of the organisations are a figment of imagination.

 Moreover, M B Patil, in a conversation with Alt News had confirmed that the letter is fake.
 Alt News’ earlier fact-check can be read here.

 Republic TV published article on the fake letter, later deleted

 The English news channel Republic TV initially reported about this letter, publishing an article with the words “SENSATIONAL: BJP shares purported Congress’ 2017 strategy letter addressed to Sonia Gandhi pitching explosive caste and religion divide and conquer plan”.